-This article is the grand finale of a 4 part series with the goal of educating you, the almighty Self-Directed IRA LLC investor, on how to successfully invest & avoid triggering prohibited transactions.
+This article is the grand finale of a series with the goal of educating you, the almighty Self-Directed IRA LLC investor, on how to successfully invest & avoid triggering prohibited transactions.

 We've seen Self-Directed IRA investors lose their bankruptcy protection, gains, and even their entire IRA account, simply because they failed to properly follow the prohibited transaction rules.

-The case we’re about to go over below is different from our earlier cases because it doesn’t actually involve a prohibited transaction.
-(Although you better believe they tried to pin one on him!)
-What it does involve is a mistake in judgment.
+The case we're about to go over below is different from our earlier cases because it doesn't actually involve a prohibited transaction.
+Of course, the IRS tried to pin this on him anyway.
+But what it does involve could happen to any of us: a mistake in judgment.

 Mr. Dabney proceeded to wire $114,000 directly to the bank account of Chicago Title and purchased the property.
 He told them to put the property under the name of “Guy M. Dabney Charles Schwab & Co.
 Inc. Customer.
 IRA Contributory”.

 He planned to then resell the property for a profit and to contribute the proceeds of the sale back into his IRA.
 Mr. Dabney believed that the property would not need to be managed by a trustee as long as he did not use or "enjoy" the property.